sylvaincom/sylvaincom.github.io/_pages/about.md

   - /about.html
 ---

 Since September 2024, I have been a Machine Learning Product Engineer at [:probabl.](https://probabl.ai/), the official brand operator of <a href="https://scikit-learn.org/stable/">scikit-learn</a>, the reference open-source machine learning Python library.
-More info: <a href="https://www.linkedin.com/posts/sylvain-combettes_ownyourdatascience-activity-7241375428064477184-OWU8">my LinkedIn post</a> / <a href="https://gael-varoquaux.info/programming/promoting-open-source-from-inria-to-probabl.html">Gaël Varoquaux's blog</a>.
+More info: <a href="https://www.linkedin.com/posts/sylvain-combettes_ownyourdatascience-activity-7241375428064477184-OWU8">my LinkedIn post</a> / [Notion page](https://probabl.notion.site/Get-to-know-Probabl-127ef76d36b9804d8ca8e264e42f0cee?pvs=4).
 I contribute to designing and developing a data scientist companion, called <a href="https://github.com/probabl-ai/skore/"><code>skore</code></a>, to empower data scientists and companies in mastering their entire data lifecycle.
 Feel free to reach out to me or join our <a href="https://discord.probabl.ai/">Discord</a> if you are interested in such a product!